stephenredfield/InstructorResources/Reimbursements.md

 ## Filing for Reimbursement

-The current Reimbursement form can be found [HERE](...).
-When requesting reimbursement you should complete the fillable PDF form and send it, along with any required supporting paperwork (see below) as email attachments to [Tara DiSante](mailto:tara.disante@oregonstate.edu) (tara.disante@oregonstate.edu).
+To file for reimbursement you'll need the current [Travel Reimbursement Request Form](/docs/Travel&#32Reimbursement&#32Request&#32Form.pdf "Travel Reimbursement Request Form") and the [Travel Reference Sheet](/docs/2019&#32Travel&#32Reference&#32Sheet.pdf "Travel Reference Sheet") will also be useful (*NOTE: These files are distributed by email.
+If there are more up-to-date versions, please notify the Directory owner*).
+Complete the fillable PDF form and send it, along with any required supporting paperwork (see below) as email attachments to [Tara DiSante](mailto:tara.disante@oregonstate.edu) (tara.disante@oregonstate.edu).
+You may need to ask the event organizer or consult an MOU (or other funding request approval) for an Index number.

 - Receipts / Documents Required
   - Itinerary showing Business Purpose for Travel